Universal Psychology Postdoctoral Directory

 Rochester, Minnesota

-This program will NOT follow the APPIC Postdoctoral Selection Standards with Common Hold Date and is not committing to allow applicants to hold offers until the Common Hold Date.
-Applicants may need to respond to an offer from this program prior to completing interviews or hearing from other programs about their standing.
+This training experience will NOT follow the APPIC Selection Standards with Common Hold Date (CHD) and may not allow applicants to hold offers until the CHD.
+Applicants may need to respond to an offer for this position prior to completing interviews or knowing their standing with other positions.

 The Clinical Health Psychology Fellowship is a two-year postdoctoral fellowship (APA accredited and an APPIC-Member).
 The Clinical Health Psychology Fellowship aims to develop the knowledge and skills to clinically apply and research the interconnection between behavioral, emotional, cognitive, sociocultural, and biological components in health and disease to promote functioning, quality of life, and well-being across individuals, families, and populations.